yasoob/intermediatePython/exceptions.rst

         print('This would be printed in every case.')

     # Output: I am sure no exception is going to occur!
     # This would only run if no exception occurs.
+And an error here would NOT be caught
     # This would be printed in every case.

 The ``else`` clause would only run if no exception occurs and it would run